The Tunnel under the World: Plot

 On the morning of June 15, Guy Burckhardt wakes from a terrible nightmare in which he is suddenly and violently killed in an explosion.
 Although the town of Tylerton looks quite normal, Burckhardt is unsettled on his way to work by all-pervasive advertising jingles for unfamiliar brands.
 At the offices of Contro Chemicals, Burckhardt's boss is absent, and the receptionist suggests he may have gone to the plant.
 Burckhardt hates the factory with its robot-staffed machines, every robot reproducing the actual memory and mind of a real human being.
 He decides to handle the tax returns due that day himself.
 On his way home, a colleague named Swanson tries to speak to him but does not get the desired reaction.

 The next morning, Burckhardt awakes from the same nightmare.
 It is June 15 again and he has forgotten the previous day.
-Outside his window a truck is broadcasting freezer advertisements for at ear-splitting volume.
+Outside his window a truck is broadcasting freezer advertisements at ear-splitting volume.
 At lunch, he is approached in his regular restaurant by a young woman, April Horn, who apologizes for the disturbance and, as compensation, offers him a discount on a new freezer.

-That evening, the house lights blow, and Burckhardt goes down to the cellar to change the fuse.
+That evening the house lights blow, and Burckhardt goes down to the cellar to change the fuse.
 He discovers that parts of the cellar have been inexplicably dismantled and crudely rebuilt.
 While investigating, he abruptly falls asleep, and spends the entire night on the cellar floor.
 When he awakens, it is June 15 again – but this time he remembers the previous day.
-Swanson again speaks to Burckhardt, and Burckhardt this time asks why he keeps approaching him.
-Swanson hustles him out, first to the lunch restaurant and then quickly away when Burckhardt recognises and greets April Horn, now attempting to interest customers in her tray of candies.
+Swanson again speaks to Burckhardt, and Burckhardt asks why he keeps approaching him.
+Swanson hustles him out, first to the lunch restaurant and then quickly away when Burckhardt recognises and greets April Horn, now attempting to interest customers in a tray of candies.

 Stepping through a door at a movie theater, Swanson leads Burckhardt through a long metal-walled tunnel.
 Swanson explains that a couple of months earlier, although he does not now remember, Burckhardt had banged on his door late at night with a crazy story, begging to be hidden.
 The pair had hidden for some time in Swanson's darkroom, waking each morning with a memory of previous days.
 Then, one night, Burckhardt was late getting to the darkroom, slept outside, and lost his memories.
 Swanson says that for most of Tylerton's residents, every day is June 15 and is almost the same – apart from the actions of a small group of people, including April Horn, whose job appears to be to expose them to a never-ending variety of advertisements.